bldl/jspl/README.md

     description "This laboratory is for x"
     icon "./path/to/favicon.svg or some url"
     format MD
-    author "Philipp Riemer"
+    author "Test Author"
     version "1.0"
 }
 ```

-## Concerns
+## Issues
 ```
-concern name {
+issue name {
     summary "a short summary"
-    description "a more detailed description of the concern, possibly containing html elements."
+    description "a more detailed description of the issue, possibly containing html elements."
 }
 ```

-## Proposition
+## Tweakables
 ```
-proposition name {
+tweakable name {
     expression "what Expression to display"
     default value True
     value False {
-        raise someConcern when someCondition is True
+        raise someIssue when someCondition is True
     }
     value "some custom value"
     disabled {
-        message "this is disabled, because ..." when someCondition is True and someOtherProposition is "undefined" }
+        message "this is disabled, because ..." when someCondition is True and someOtherTweakable is "undefined" }
 }

-proposition given {
+tweakable given {
     expression "this is given"
     value True
 }